galeazzij/COVID-Now/README.md

 ## Description:

-## An interactive applicaiton that allows the user to lookup current COVID-19 info
+## An interactive application that allows the user to lookup current COVID-19 info

 - [Project Planning](#Project-Planning)
   - [Description](#Description)